 One of the best ways to get your mind and body back on track menopause begins is to start an exercise routine.
 Not only will it be good for your health, but it will also make you feel like your old self again — maybe even better.
-Exercise is one of the best treatments you can find for your discomfort during menopause, so dive into these options to figure out which are best for you.
+Moreover, studies on middle-aged women show that physical activity reduces the number and intensity of hot flashes and night sweats as well as other menopause symptoms.
+So, dive into these options to figure out which are best for you.

 This relaxing workout will work wonders for both your physical and mental state.
 Certain yoga poses can relieve digestive problems such as bloating and constipation by focusing on the midsection and making sure that food and gas flow normally through the digestive tract.
 In the same way, Yoga practice can also sooth harsh cramping during irregular periods.
 Even more, yoga can calm anxiety by harnessing the power of the mind, and encouraging you to focus on positive thoughts.

 Perhaps the easiest way to work out, walking only requires a good pair of shoes and comfortable clothes.
 It's a great way to ease into exercising if you haven't worked out in a while, and you can do it almost anywhere and at any time.
 Walking every day can help you shed extra weight and fight fatigue.
 Also, it's a gentle weight-bearing exercise that will help you to steer clear of osteoporosis.
 Try increasing your speed or distance for more of a challenge.

 If you're prone to hot flashes, diving into a pool of cool blue water can provide the sort of relief you're looking for.
 Swimming is an ideal low-impact sport.
 It takes the stress off of your joints so that you can focus on cardio, and allows you to use your full range of motion.